Doug Jones (politician): Post-congressional career

 In November 2020, Jones was mentioned as a potential candidate for United States Attorney General in the Biden administration.
-The position was ultimately filled by Merrick Garland.
+However, on January 6, 2021, the day after Democrats won the 2021 U.S. Senate runoffs in Georgia, he was informed he would not be given the position.
+The post was ultimately filled by Merrick Garland.

 On January 29, 2021, Jones joined CNN as a political commentator.
 He also became a politics fellow at Georgetown University.
 In May 2021, Jones and his former Senate staff member Cissy Jackson were announced to have joined the Government Relations and Government Enforcement & White Collar division of the D.C.-based law firm Arent Fox, joining the likes of former senator Byron Dorgan and former representative Phil English.

 On April 20, 2021, the Center for American Progress announced that Jones would be joining the think tank as a Distinguished Senior Fellow.

 In January 2022, Biden named Jones as his "sherpa" in assisting with the nomination of Ketanji Brown Jackson to the Supreme Court vacancy, filling the vacancy created by the announced retirement of Stephen Breyer.
 Jackson was confirmed by a 53–47 vote on April 7, 2022.

+2026 gubernatorial campaign

+On November 24, 2025, Jones announced his candidacy for governor of Alabama.
+He won the Democratic gubernatorial primary on May 19, 2026, and became the Democratic nominee for governor.
+He is running against Tommy Tuberville, who he lost his Senate seat to in 2020.
+This is the first time in U.S. history that a gubernatorial race has been a rematch from a former Senate race.